Speedcubing-Canada/docs-speedcubing-canada/public/src/supported-events-policy.md

 ## Other

-- Speedcubing Canada’s Board of Directors reserves the right to reject recognition of an event as a Speedcubing Canada Supported Event.
+- Speedcubing Canada’s Board of Directors reserves the right to reject or revoke recognition of an event as a Speedcubing Canada Supported Event.
-- Speedcubing Canada’s Board of Directors reserves the right to ban specific individual(s) and/or group(s) who do not comply with Speedcubing Canada’s By-Laws and/or Policies from running Speedcubing Canada Supported Events for a fixed period of time or indefinitely.
+- Speedcubing Canada’s Board of Directors reserves the right to ban specific individual(s) and/or group(s) who do not comply with [Speedcubing Canada’s By-Laws](https://www.speedcubingcanada.org/documents/by-laws.pdf) and/or Policies from running Speedcubing Canada Supported Events for a fixed period of time or indefinitely.